nationalarchives/design-system/src/styles/icons/index.md

 Use icons sparingly to reinforce call to actions and support small pieces of information such as metadata.

-Don't rely on icons alone to convey meaning.
+Don’t rely on icons alone to convey meaning.

 Icons should appear alongside text at the same font size.
 Icons on `tna-button` elements are itentionally slightly smaller.